daniel-macrae/NegotiationApp/README.md

 Wednesday:
 - model sometimes bids 0 in opening bid even when it declared higher MNS (I only saw it twice)
 - Increase the insist messages (only two now)
-- The final offer doesnt really work, the model doesnt retrieve a decision (even though it's suppoused to be enforced)
+- The final offer doesn't really work, the model doesn't retrieve a decision (even though it's supposed to be enforced)
-- Buttons on the gameOverView should be lower I think, they look awkward.
+- Buttons on the gameOverView should be lower?
+I think they look a little awkward. maybe they should be on top of each other as well.